sungnga/practice/graphQL/README.md

 ### Creating Your Own GraphQL API
 - **Picking a Server: graphql-yoga**
   - Install graphql-yoga: `npm i graphql-yoga`
   - GraphQL is nothing more than a specification for how GraphQL works.
 It's not an implementation.
 Before we can use GraphQL, we need to pick an implementation that works with the language/stack we're using.
 With Node.js, graphql-yoga is a great option.
-It supoorts the entire GraphQL spec
+It supports the entire GraphQL spec
   - Now we can use graphql-yoga to create our GraphQL API server.
 Here's the barebone implementation
     - In index.js file:
     ```javascript